 But there are a few pups who took loyalty to a whole other level.
-In fact, these dogs continued to display their total devotion even after the passing of their beloved owners.
+In fact, these dogs continued to display their total devotion even after the passing of their beloved humans.

-Here are five dogs who proved their loyalty even after their owners’ deaths.
+Here are five dogs who proved their loyalty even after their humans’ deaths.

 1. Ruswarp, The Border Collie Who Stayed By His Owner’s Side For 11 Weeks

-In January of 1990, neighbors noticed that Graham had not returned from one of his hikes.
+In January of 1990, neighbors noticed that Graham hadn’t returned from one of his hikes.
 A search party swept the area for a week in search of Nuttall and his pup to no avail.

 Eleven weeks later, another hiker, David Clarke, found Nuttall’s body near a mountain stream.
-But what was more surprising was that Ruswarp had stood guard over his owner’s body through the winter chill.
+But what was more surprising was that Ruswarp had stood guard over his human’s body through the winter chill.

-Unfortunately, poor Ruswarp did not survive long after and died shortly following the funeral of his owner.
-Through rain and snow, this Border Collie proved his devotion and, in 2009, a bronze statue in Garsdale Station was put up in his honor.
+Unfortunately, poor Ruswarp didn’t survive long after and died shortly following the funeral of his human.
+Through rain and snow, this Border Collie proved his devotion, and in 2009, a bronze statue at Garsdale Station was put up in his honor.

 2. Leao, The Devoted Dog Who Wouldn’t Leave His Owner’s Muddy Grave

 In 2011, near Rio De Janeiro in Brazil, massive floods devastated the area with deadly mudslides claiming the lives of at least 600 citizens.
 One of those citizens was Cristina Cesario Maria Santana, who died along with her family.
 The only surviving family member was their dog, Leao, which means “lion” in Portuguese.

 As rescuers scoured the area looking for survivors, they came across Leao digging into the earth.
-There, they uncovered the bodies of his owners.
+There, they uncovered the bodies of his humans.

-But even as they recovered and buried the family, Leao would not leave their side, sitting by their graves for weeks until ONG Estimacao, an animal organization in Brazil, came to rescue him.
+But even as people recovered and buried the family, Leao would not leave their side, sitting by their graves for weeks until ONG Estimacao, an animal organization in Brazil, came to rescue him.

 3. Fido, The Italian Dog Who Was Truly Faithful